-Harry Potter’s Edinburgh: 6 Sites to Visit
+Harry Potter’s Edinburgh: 6 Magical Sites to Visit

 Edinburgh is a great city, and I’ve written about it a few times.
 But if it’s not a great enough city as it is, it’s also a great place for Harry Potter fans to visit as it’s steeped in Harry Potter history.
 J.K.
 Rowling moved to Edinburgh to be near her sister, and the welfare-dependent single mother wrote her first Harry Potter novels in this magical city.
 It’s easy to see where her inspiration came from.